abhishek14311431/AI-Driven-Continuous-Behavioral-Authentication-System/README.md

 # 🔐 AI Behavior Authentication System

-A state-of-the-art continuous authentication system that uses machine learning to identify users based on their unique behavioral "fingerprint"—the way they move their mouse and type on their keyboard.
+A state-of-the-art continuous authentication system that uses machine learning to identify users based on their unique behavioral "fingerprint"—the way they move their mouse and type on their keyboard....

 ## 🚀 Key Features